google/lassie/README.md

 python train.py --cls zebra
 ```

 The supported animal classes include: zebra, giraffe, tiger, elephant, kangaroo, penguin, horse, cow, sheep.
 The qualitative results can be found in `results/zebra/`.
 The optimization settings and initial 3D skeleton can be changed in `main/config.py` and `main/skeleton.py`, respectively.
 Note that the first time running LASSIE optimization could take a few minutes in the DINO feature clustering step.
-To speed it up, consider setting `OMP_NUM_THREADS=1`.

 ## Evaluation